PicsArt/cppbind/CODE_OF_CONDUCT.md

   and learning from the experience
 * Focusing on what is best not just for us as individuals, but for the overall community
+*Being polite in your communication, excluding disparaging, disrespectful, violent or otherwise impermissible language and behavior.

 Examples of unacceptable behavior include: